-This Lightened-Up Cheese Sauce recipe from Shape is a healthier alternative to the ever-popular queso often found on football Sundays.
+This cheese sauce recipe is a healthier alternative to the ever-popular queso often found on football Sundays.
 While regular cheese sauce has 120 calories and nine grams of fat per quarter cup serving, this recipe has only 80 calories and five grams of fat in the same amount.
 To keep things healthy, serve the sauce with baked pita chips and veggies for dipping instead of tortilla chips.

-Switch out fatty beef sliders for this lean Tilapia Sliders recipe from Regal Springs, a sustainable Tilapia producer.
+Switch out fatty beef sliders for these lean Tilapia sliders.
 It features tender, protein-rich morsels of Tilapia fillet that are coated in crunchy cornmeal.
 The fish is then tucked into soft buns with lettuce, tomato, cheese and a tangy tartar sauce.
 If you’ve got kids, these will get them involved in the kitchen.
 They will love topping their own sliders with their favorite condiments.

 Healthy Sweet Potato Skins

 This healthy sweet potato skins recipe upgrades a classic by swapping out basic white potatoes with vitamin-filled sweet potatoes.
 Then, you add a creamy shallot, chickpea and sweet potato filling.
 Although this recipe is filled with superfoods, it’s so delicious that your guests may prefer it to the original.

 Try the recipe:Healthy Sweet Potato Skins from Pinch of Yum.